orels1/orels1/README.md

 🤖 If you're into discord bots, you might also know another project of mine - [cogs.red](https://cogs.red), which I made and used to maintain for the lovely community at [Red](https://github.com/Cog-Creators/Red-DiscordBot).
 Altho these days I had to detach from that project due to [a bunch of reasons](https://orels.sh/whats-up-with-cogs-red), which I am incredibly sad about, but it is how it is.

-💬 If you like what I do - feel free to drop by my [Discord server](https://discord.com/invite/fR869XP) or even check out the [Patreon page](https://patreon.com/orels1)!
+💬 If you like what I do - feel free to drop by my [Discord server](https://discord.com/invite/fR869XP)

 ❤ Hope you have a great day ❤